-(Bob Fagan, a Pleasanton resident, is the Western Vice President for The Callahan Group, Inc. and specializes in mentoring and personal coaching of CEO’s and top management as well as golfers.
-He is about to publish a DVD and audio CD on applying The Law of Attraction- a sequel to “The Secret” together with two similar products for golf and business leaders A former golf professional, he has a background of more than twenty-five years in the corporate world, which has included startups and turnarounds at the CEO-COO level.
-Mr. Fagan would invite feedback and may be reached at firstname.lastname@example.org.)
+(Bob Fagan, a Pleasanton resident, is the Western Vice President for The Callahan Group, Inc. and specializes in mentoring and personal coaching of CEO’s and top management as well as aspiring and world-class athletes.
+He is about to publish a DVD and audio CD on applying The Law of Attraction- a sequel to “The Secret” together with two similar products for golf and business leaders.
+A former golf professional, he has a background of more than twenty-five years in the corporate world, which has included startups and turnarounds at the CEO-COO level.
+Mr. Fagan would invite feedback and may be reached at email@example.com.)

 I’m not much different from many East Bay dads or businessmen, but awhile back I stepped out of my safe, secure suburban existence and spent five days and nights living on the streets and sidewalks of San Francisco.
 To say the least, it was an enlightening experience with some unexpected surprises.
 Maybe the most significant lesson from the whole escapade took nearly two years to realize.

 By way of background, I am a fifty-year old divorcee, the proud father of two wonderful teenagers, and call Pleasanton home.
-I have owned some modestly successful businesses and headed up and turned around some organizations in a continuing career.
+I have owned some modestly successful businesses and headed up and turned around some organizations in a continuing career that now has included startups.
 There is nothing too remarkable or unusual about me except that no one would ever picture me as a shabbily dressed homeless person existing on the sidewalks with not even a blanket or tarp.
 Hardly street savvy, many of my life lessons were more apt to be gained on the farm fields of southeastern Pennsylvania, the playing fields, or in the Boardrooms rather than the streets of San Francisco.

 As life would have it, you sometimes do crazy things.
 Why did I do this?
 It was mostly to “stretch” myself and step outside my comfort zone, hopefully learn something about myself, and simply experience life in a more unique fashion.
 Also I was curious about how some of our less fortunate live and endure.
-And finally, part of me wanted to search for God’s force, wherever it might show up.
+And finally, part of me wanted to search for God’s force or Source Energy, wherever it might show up.
 I chose the week before Thanksgiving to become “homeless” in San Francisco – to literally live on the streets.
-My life had typically been so busy with the children and work, and trying to start a dating life.
+Following the ending of a long-term marriage five years earlier, my life had typically been so busy with the children and work, and trying to start a dating life.
 With my children and lady friend out of town, and just having finished an assignment as President and Chief Operating Officer of a Berkeley-based E-commerce software company, there was a perfect window of opportunity for time off.
-No one knew of my whereabouts except for leaving an answering machine message that I was “away and out of communication.”
+No one knew of my whereabouts except for leaving an answering machine message that I was “away and out of communication until Thanksgiving.”

 Would living on the streets be uncomfortable, dangerous, degrading or humiliating?
 Where would I wander?
 Where would I sleep?
 How would I eat?
 Showering?
 Not likely.
 Would I be hassled or helped, threatened, harassed or welcomed?
 Would I stay with my challenge or quit?

-The days dragged on and on.
+Just five days, they dragged on and on.
 Sitting on the sidewalk or standing aside a building for minutes seemed like hours, and hours.
 Here I was in the midst of hundreds of people and never have I felt so alone.
-Whether I was situated on busy Market Street or in the Tenderloin section, everyone I saw had a purpose, to do an errand, get back and forth from work, go shopping, meet someone for a meal, enjoy entertainment or a friend.
+Whether I was situated on busy Market Street, in the Tenderloin section or near a homeless encampment, everyone I saw had a purpose, to do an errand, get back and forth from work, go shopping, meet someone for a meal, enjoy entertainment or a friend.
 What’s more, I assumed they would all enjoy a soft, warm dry bed and a hot meal that night.
 Me, I had nothing, no purpose, no responsibilities, no acquaintances, nowhere to go, and no one in the world knew I was here.
 I never did expect a “normal person” to engage me, let alone make eye contact, but I never anticipated the loneliness that would accompany having no purpose.
 It simply didn’t matter to me or anyone else in the world what I was doing or where I was regardless of whether it was 7:30 a.m., 10:30 a.m., 1:30 p.m., or 4:30 p.m.
-Sure, I could poke into some bookstore for a short time, but under the circumstances, even that grew old.
+Sure, I could pop into some bookstore for a short time, but under the circumstances, even that grew old.
 If someone is a sane, sober person, I can now appreciate how and why they could lose either their sobriety or their sanity.
 Before I could not.

-The days were pure hell.
+Yes, the days were pure hell.
 They simply dragged on and highlighted my loneliness.
 The reason was that I was completely stripped of all relationships.
 Typically those homeless have very few if any relationships, which is the saddest twist.
 Come to think of it, with a friend this whole homeless experience could actually have been fun, but I would have totally missed my lessons.
 My solo expedition was not fun.
-Though I am not particularly extroverted, those seemingly endless days on the streets of San Francisco drove home how much I need people in my life.
+Though I am slightly on the introverted side, those seemingly endless days on the streets of San Francisco drove home how much I need people in my life.
 Besides, isn’t wonderful to share memories together with someone?

-One of the liberating aspects of being homeless was the complete sense of freedom, but at the high cost of loneliness.
+One of the liberating aspects of being homeless was the complete sense of freedom, but at that high cost of loneliness.
 No one came to arrest me though I did not try to provoke anyone.
-A few times I was asked to “move on.”
+Yes, a few times I was asked to “move on.”
 No security guards ever discovered me sneaking past them; many were asleep.
 Neither did anyone ever offer to help me or direct me to food or shelter.
-Had I really been desperate, I could have entered a church or police station and sought assistance.
+Had I really been desperate, I could have entered a church or police station and sought assistance in a homeless shelter.
 The thing is that most of the people on the streets do not want help either.
 They live a very independent life of freedom, no mail, no bills, no bosses, and no responsibilities.
 Survival appeared to be their primary and possibly only purpose.
+For many, it appeared that drugs or alcohol might be just as important to them.
 Yes, life on the streets can be numbing.

 In an interesting sidebar inspired by the movie, “Pay It Forward,” I chose to beg for money on my fifth and final night.
 Armed with an outstretched arm, a cup, and a hopeful smile, I had fourteen people or couples drop coins into my cup during a two-hour period on Market Street.
 For each who did, I gave them a dollar bill from my emergency stash in return.
-Eleven of the fourteen were dumfounded by my gesture.
-I simply told them to “pass it forward” and “thanks for showing heart.”
+Eleven of the fourteen were dumfounded by my gesture – the three others were likely frightened and hastened to escape me.
+To those I could communicate with, I simply told them to “pass it forward” and “thanks for showing heart.”
 It made me feel human again; I had been starting to wonder.

 During the next year and a half as I recounted my story to friends, I was encouraged to write about it.
 I delayed because I did not want the theme to focus too much on me, but rather the experience, and I hoped to find and offer some revelation that might benefit others.
 It was not until writing down my thoughts for this article, that I discovered the real epiphany, the “Secret.”
 In our nice little pocket of Northern California affluence, perhaps this message is particularly relevant.